moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the diffrence between == & ===, and what about the performance ?
 * What is the difference between a pure function & impure function?
 * What is composition in functional programming?
 * What is a Thunk?
+* What is the difference between var, let and const in Javascript?

 #### JQUERY Questions:
 * Describe event delegation in jQuery.